MitchellGerdisch/pulumi-selfhosted-eks-installer-iam_vpc-modified/eks-hosted/README.md

 So, for testing, one can use the `build` projects to create these resources and then copy them into the applicable stack config files for the rest of the infrastructure.

+## Bringing Your Own IAM and VPC
+Look at the `index.ts` in the `01-build-iam-vpc` and `02-03-build-iam` projects to see how you need to configure the IAM (and to a lesser extent the VPC)

+Especially tricky is the IAM resources in the `02-03-build-iam` since these IAM resources reference properties of the EKS cluster created in `01-cluster-configuration`.
+Look at the code to see what values are needed and how the roles and policies are configured.

+The tricky bits to note are the assume role policies for the external-dns, fluentd, and alb ingress controller roles since these need to use the
+EKS cluster's OIDC ARN and URL and applicable namespaces and each has a specific name (e.g. `external-dns`, `alb-ing-cntlr`, `fluentd-cloudwatch`).

 ## How to Use

 * `pulumi login s3://YOURSTATEBUCKET`